LoomingVeil/Typescript-Translator/README.md

-This project is aimed at making scripting with CustomNPC+ easier.
-CustomNPC+ as well as ExtendedScripts make avaialable thier API's which, for the most part, are just a collection of java interfaces that normally you would use for modding purposes.
+This project is aimed at making scripting with CustomNpc+ easier.
+CustomNpc+ as well as ExtendedScripts make avaialable thier API's which, for the most part, are just a collection of java interfaces that normally you would use for modding purposes.
 Instead, this project converts them into TypeScript files.
 Since scripting is done in JavaScript, the TypeScript can be used to tell your IDE (such as VSCode) what is happening and what type your variables are.
 Even better, when it knows what type your variables are it can list all the available functions for that type.